mickmcq/mickmcq.github.io/inf385t.md

 [07lofi](/rapidproto/07lofi/index.html) describes lofi prototyping and the related concepts of ideation, *how might we* statements, diverging and converging, and the distinctions between lofi and hifi.

+[08accessibility](/rapidproto/08accessibility/index.html) offers five other slideshows as an introduction to accessibility.